bicycle-codes/envelope/README.md

 ------------------------------------------------------
 ### decryptMessage
 ------------------------------------------------------
 Decrypt a given message.
 Depends on having the right `crypto` object.
-Return a `Content` object --
+Return a `Content` object:
 ```ts
 type Content = SignedRequest<{
     from:{ username:string },